-Mary Pullig Schatz talks about yoga for sciatica and different ways you can ease the source of pain.
+Mary Pullig Schatz, MD, offers yoga for sciatica tips and different ways you can ease the source of pain.

 If the sciatica is from a bulging disc, focus on improving posture and body mechanics in daily activities.
 Yoga practice should be modified so that the pain is neither created nor intensified.
 Good poses to work with are Tadasana (Mountain Pose), Adho Mukha Svanasana (Downward-Facing Dog) and its modification, Push the Wall Pose, as well as Virabhadrasana II (Warrior II Pose).
 Do several sets, holding each pose for a moment.

 If a tight piriformis muscle is causing sciatica…

 If a tight piriformis muscle is the problem, then it must be gently stretched.
 Schatz suggests Piriformis Stretch, a seated pose that resembles the leg position of Matsyendrasana (Lord of the Fishes Pose), but without the torso twist.
 Parivrtta Trikonasana (Revolved Triangle Pose) with the support of a table or countertop can also help.
 Do not overstretch or more spasm can result.
 These poses can help relieve both piriformis spasm and piriformis-related sciatica.
 Remember to always speak with a physician before beginning any type of physical exercise.